-To secure SaaS funding, you’ll first need to show potential investors some traction with early customers and a clear plan for spending new capital.
+To secure funding in this ultra-competitive market, you’ll first need to show potential investors some traction with early customers and a clear plan for spending new capital.
 It’s important to know how to differentiate your SaaS startup and approach investors with an appealing pitch.
 There are also a few different forms of SaaS funding that could be tied to your startup’s equity or revenue.

 Here are the answers to a few key questions about SaaS startup funding:

 SaaS companies are attractive to investors for two main reasons: recurring revenue and low costs for development/distribution.

 Most SaaS startups generate recurring revenue through a subscription-based or usage-based model.
 There’s generally more predictability with these revenue models because customers are making consistent payments to the company over an extended period of time.
 Of course, your SaaS startup has to prioritize customer success to retain or even reacquire your clients.